 Make sure that: a) you are not missing any attachments and b) attachments that are submitted are filled out completely and in the correct format.
 Read the fine print!

 - Make sure you have submitted all required information.
-Review the Advice for Advancing Your IRB Application document for guidance.
+Review the Common IRB Forms Explained document for guidance.